ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-Although {site.data.keyword.appid_short_notm}} sends the initial authentication request, the identity provider must perform the user authentication and return the response.
+Although {{site.data.keyword.appid_short_notm}} sends the initial authentication request, the identity provider must perform the user authentication and return the response.
 There are several reasons that might cause your identity provider to throw this error message.

 You might see the message if your identity provider: